zhwm/SharePro_gxe/README.md

 We use `--zld` to indicate path to the summary file and `--zdir` to indicate path to zscore files.
 Additionally, we specify the sample sizes of each exposure categories with `--N`.
 We use `--save` to specify path to save result and `--prefix` to specify prefix of output files.
-We set the max number of causal signals as 10 with `--K`.
+We set the max number of causal signals as 5 with `--K`.

 ```
-python sharepro_gxe.py \
+python3 sharepro_gxe.py \
 --zld dat/CL.zld.txt \
 --zdir dat \
 --N 25000 25000 \
 --save res \
 --prefix CL \
 --verbose \
---K 10
+--K 5
 ```

 ## Output interpretation

 In this simulated example, we have one causal variant: rs112819506 with causal effect sizes of 0.05 and 0.02 in the exposed and unexposed group.

-From the output we obtained below, we have successfully identified one effect group consisting of two variants rs112819506 and rs138116565 with weights of 0.7334 and 0.2541.
+From the output we obtained below, we have successfully identified one effect group consisting of two variants rs112819506 and rs138116565 with weights of 0.7345 and 0.2536.
 Since those two variants have a Pearson correlation of 0.99, they are nearly statistically indistinguishable.
-Based on the estimated effect size of 0.0533 and 0.0205, a GxE p-value of 2.06e-04 was derived for charactering effect heterogeneity for this effect group.
+Based on the estimated effect size of 0.0538 and 0.0207, a GxE p-value of 2.15e-04 was derived for this effect group.

 ```
 **********************************************************************